-In a peaceful tolerant society, where people see that others behave in a manner which they themselves expect and approve of, trust and cohesion gradually develop in the natural course of events.
+In a peaceful tolerant society, where people see that others behave acceptably, trust and cohesion gradually develop in the natural course of events.
 People become accustomed to each other through the presence of individuals who belong to more than one community – for example when people of different ethnicities live in the same neighbourhood, or work in the same organisation, or marry and have children of mixed ethnicity.

 Peaceful coexistence depends upon people being willing to accept that other people may hold different beliefs; as Isaiah Berlin wrote: